Beach Games: Plot

-Michael selects the "tribe" captains – Jim Halpert (John Krasinski), Dwight Schrute (Rainn Wilson), Andy Bernard (Ed Helms) and Stanley Hudson (Leslie David Baker) – and instructs Pam to take detailed notes on the events of the day, which include games such as egg and spoon races and hot dog eating contests.
-Initially unaware of the purpose of the exercise, the employees do not all take it seriously.
-However, when Michael reveals he is interviewing for the job in New York, Andy and Dwight step up their efforts and Stanley tries to be enthusiastic but quickly gives up.
-David Wallace also asks Jim and Karen Filippelli (Rashida Jones) to interview for the same position that Michael is pursuing.
+Michael selects the "tribe" captains (Jim Halpert, Dwight Schrute, Andy Bernard and Stanley Hudson) and instructs Pam Beesly to take detailed notes on the events, which include egg and spoon races and hot dog eating contests.
+Unaware of the purpose of the exercise, the employees do not take it seriously.
+However, when Michael reveals he is interviewing for the job in New York, Andy and Dwight step up their efforts.
+Stanley tries to be enthusiastic but quickly gives up.
+Jim and Karen Filippelli call David and schedule interviews for the same position that Michael is pursuing.

-To support her secret lover Dwight, Angela Martin (Angela Kinsey) sabotages Andy, leaving him adrift in the lake in an inflatable sumo wrestling costume.
+To support her secret lover Dwight, Angela Martin sabotages Andy, leaving him adrift in the lake in an inflatable sumo wrestling costume.
 Michael's final event is a walk across hot coals.
-Initially, only Pam volunteers, but Michael refuses to let her walk across because she is not being considered to replace him.
+Initially, only Pam volunteers, but Michael refuses to let her compete, saying she lacks the courage to be a manager.
 However, Michael cannot even bring himself to do it.
 Dwight throws himself on the coals, refusing to leave until he is given the job, and he writhes in agony until he is dragged off.

 As a last-ditch effort to salvage the day, Michael assembles a "Tribal Council" stand-up comedy competition.
 Jim declines to participate, and reveals that he has applied for the position in New York.
 While they are doing this, Pam wanders off and runs barefoot across the hot coals.
 Feeling a new sense of confidence because of the experience, she interrupts the Tribal Council to berate her colleagues for treating her poorly, citing the fact that almost no one attended her art show.
 She rounds on Jim, and tells him that she called off her wedding because of him, that it is "fine" that he is with someone else now, but that she misses the fun that they had as best friends before he transferred.
-As she runs to cool her feet in the water, the cameraman turns to Jim who is now in a blank stare, shaken by the confession.
+As she runs to cool her feet in the water, Michael praises her show of courage but says his replacement must have a background in sales.